Ways To Deal With Stress That WorkBy Jenny Craig

 Lists are great tools to prioritize tasks and events for the week, and you can check off each item as it’s completed.
 You can also make lists of your goals for the next year or a list of your favorite movies, songs, books or inspirational quotes that you can turn to when you need a little pick-me-up.

-Putting yourself and your needs first can allow you to curb your stress and feel successful and confident in your wellness journey!
-Keep an eye out for more ways to combat stress, and feel free to discuss strategies with your Jenny Craig consultant.
+Putting yourself and your needs first can allow you to curb your stress and anxiety and feel successful and confident in your wellness journey!
+Keep an eye out for more ways to combat stress, and feel free to discuss stress reduction strategies with your Jenny Craig consultant.